Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 ### Authentication using TLS-PSK

 RADIUS/(D)TLS server implementations MUST support the use of TLS-PSK.
-RADIUS/(D)TLS client implementations MUST support either this or Authentication using X.509 certificates with PKIX trust model.
+RADIUS/(D)TLS client implementations SHOULD support the use of TLS-PSK, but MUST implement either this or Authentication using X.509 certificates with PKIX trust model.

 Further guidance on the usage of TLS-PSK in RADIUS/(D)TLS is given in {{!I-D.ietf-radext-tls-psk}}.

 ## Connecting Client Identity